Aquafina-water-bottle/jp-mining-note/docs/docs/setup.md

     See [here](yomichantemplates.md#categorization-of-dictionaries){:target="_blank"} for more info.

-### Highlighted Text as the Definition
+### Selected Text as the Definition
-<i><sup>Main page: [Yomichan Template Options (Highlighted Text)](yomichantemplates.md#highlighted-text)</sup></i>
+<i><sup>Main page: [Yomichan Template Options (Selected Text)](yomichantemplates.md#selected-text)</sup></i>

-If you want to use the highlighted text instead of the definition, simply set `opt-selection-text-enabled` to `true`.
+If you want to select the text to use instead of the definition, simply set `opt-selection-text-enabled` to `true`.

+By default, this enable the following behavior:

+1. If nothing is selected, then the first dictionary is chosen just like normal.
+1. If a dictionary is selected, then that dictionary will replace the first definition.
+1. If a section of text is selected, then that dictionary will replace the first definition.
+    Additionally, that section of text will be highlighted (bolded).

+    !!! note
+        This does not always work, especially when used across text with formatting or newlines.
+        See [this](yomichantemplates.md#overriding-the-definition){:target="_blank"} for more details.

 ![type:video](assets/yomichan/selected_text.mp4)

 !!! note

-    If you have nothing highlighted, then the first dictionary is chosen just like normal.
+    If you have nothing highlighted,